Why Open Source AI Governance is Essential for Secure Software Development

 This AI-fueled boom is not happening in a vacuum.
 It's supercharging the adoption of open source software (OSS) across the entire enterprise, impacting everything from infrastructure and DevOps to data analytics.

-But while the value of this trend is immense, it brings with it significant, often hidden, risks.
-Without a robust governance plan, the very tools you use to innovate can become your greatest liability.
+But while the value of this trend is immense, it brings significant, often hidden, risks.
+Without a robust open source AI governance plan, the tools you use to innovate can become your greatest liability.

-The Promise and Peril of Open Source AI
+What Are The Promises and Risks of Open Source AI?

 The appeal of using open source for AI development is undeniable.